TiltedDFA/AntWarmer/README.md

 Please note that since the Arduino IDE uses C++11, there are parts of the code that had to be down quite awkwardly but it was a good oppertunity to experiment with an older standard.

+main.cpp hold the current 2 heater system while oldsystem.cpp features the old system which was just 1 heating loop.
+There are quite a few differences between them as oldsystem.cpp was my inital code which ran for a few weeks before I got more ants requiring a new heater and a system redesign.